- Nanotechnology 101

 What are nanomaterials?
 Do they exist in nature?

-Nanomaterials are all nanoscale materials or materials that contain nanoscale structures internally or on their surfaces.
-These can include engineered nano-objects, such as nanoparticles, nanotubes, and nanoplates, and naturally occuring nanoparticles, such as volcanic ash, sea spray, and smoke.
+The term "nanomaterial" refers to nanoscale materials, or materials that contain nanoscale structures internally or on their surfaces.
+These can include engineered (or man-made) nanometer-scale objects such as nanoparticles, nanotubes, and nanofilms, as well as naturally occurring nanoparticles such as volcanic ash, sea spray, and smoke.

 For more information, see Benefits and Applications.